 - Its distal part turns medially from the left iliac fossa to the very front of the left external iliac vessels.
 In this course it enters in front of the femoral nerve, psoas major muscle, testicular vessels, genitofemoral nerve, and left external iliac vein.

 The filled (with feces) descending colon may compress the left testicular and common iliac veins.
-This is 1 of the predisposing variables for greater frequency of varicosity of veins creating pampiniform plexus in the left spermatic cord (varicocele) and veins draining the left lower limb (varicose vein in the left lower limb).
+This is one of the predisposing variables for greater frequency of varicosity of veins creating pampiniform plexus in the left spermatic cord (varicocele) and veins draining the left lower limb (varicose vein in the left lower limb).

 Sigmoid Colon (Pelvic Colon)